 How we can help

-If you live in the London area and you are unsure about anything to do with the Child Benefit charge or would like to discuss the matter further including how we might be able to minimise the tax charge which may apply to your family, please do not hesitate to contact us at Tish Press & Company.
+If you live in the Shenfield area and you are unsure about anything to do with the Child Benefit charge or would like to discuss the matter further including how we might be able to minimise the tax charge which may apply to your family, please do not hesitate to contact us at Tish Press & Company.